-- 3.22.
-Issuers whose products enable two or more cards to be linked to a single account must establish whether they have entered into one or more business relationships, and must verify the identity of all customers with whom they have a business relationship. - 3.23.
-Issuers with such products must mitigate the greater risk of money laundering to which these products are exposed by implementing systems and controls that seek to identify transactions or patterns that fit money laundering typologies for such products, and to act promptly to prevent money laundering. - 3.24.
-Verification of identity for a second cardholder contributes to mitigating the risk, and should be considered even where there is no business relationship with that person.
+- 3.55.
+Issuers whose products enable two or more cards to be linked to a single account must establish whether they have entered into one or more business relationships, and must verify the identity of all customers with whom they have a business relationship. - 3.56.
+Issuers should also consider wether the functionality of the second card may give rise to benenficial ownership. - 3.57.
+Where additional card holders remain non-verified, issuers must implement controls effectively to mitigate the greater risk of money laundering and terrorist financing to which these products are exposed.

+Verification of identity - merchants